 J L Pearson

-John Loughborough Pearson (1817-97) was the son of a painter in Durham.
-There he was a pupil of Ignatius Bonomi (1787-1870), the county surveyor, before moving to London, where he worked in the offices of A Salvin and Philip Hardwick (1792-1870), finally going into independent practice in 1843.
-Almost exclusively he designed and restored churches, becoming one of the most successful ecclesiastical architects of his age.
-Much of his early work is in the North.
-His personal interpretation of C13 and C14 gothic, influenced by French examples, had a sureness of proportion and an elegance with few equals and this contributed to his being one of the first Victorian architects to be taken with greater seriousness in more modern times.
+John Loughborough Pearson (1817-97) was the son of a painter and was born in Brussels.
+The family returned fairly soon to Durham where he was a pupil of Ignatius Bonomi (1787-1870), the county surveyor and himself worked on Durham cathedral.
+In 1842 he moved to London and worked for a short time in the offices of both A Salvin and Philip Hardwick (1792-1870), before going into independent practice in 1844.
+Almost exclusively he designed and restored churches, becoming one of the most successful ecclesiastical architects of his age; he is said to have worked on about 210 projects in England alone.
+Much of his early work is in the North and from the first attracted the approval of the Ecclesiologists.
+His personal interpretation of C13 and C14 gothic, influenced by French examples he had seen at first hand, had a sureness of proportion and an elegance with few equals and this contributed to his being one of the first Victorian architects to be taken with greater seriousness in more modern times.
 His interest in French architecture showed itself particularly in his major projects such as Truro cathedral and for related reasons he made more use than most contemporaries of vaulting and other forms of stone roofs.
+Despite his liking for vaulting and other expensive features, Pearson was well able to design churches on a more modest budget which retain many of the virtues associated with him.
+In Hove are both ‘cheap’ and ‘expensive’ churches in the form of St Barnabas and All Saints.
+Though less well known than some other architects of the age, Pearson was highly respected and had a number of pupils, including W D Caröe.
+He was elected first an Associate of the RA and then a full member, as well as being buried in Westminster Abbey, of which he had been surveyor.

 Designed: Brighton and Hove, – All Saints, Hove (1889-1901); – St Barnabas (1881-82); Hastings, – St Matthew (1884)